NetClose - Account Grouping Basic Configuration

 Auto-Reconciliation Rules - Thresholds

-Rule Group Total Activity Less than ThresholdThis setting looks at the total activity of the mapped accounts in your account grouping, and if the activity is below the "Total Activity Threshold" (becomes visible after the checkbox for this setting is selected), the accounts are marked as auto-reconciled.
-This happens regardless of whether the grouping is activity or ending balance based.
-Also note that this is not an absolute value calculation--positive vs negative amounts matter.
+Rule Group Total Activity Less than ThresholdThis setting compares the total activity of the mapped accounts in your account grouping to the "Total Activity Threshold".
+If the activity is below the "Total Activity Threshold", the accounts are marked as auto-reconciled.
+This happens regardless of whether the grouping uses the Ending Balance or Activity Reconciliation Rule Method.
+Also note that this is not an absolute value calculation; positive or negative amounts matter.

-Unexplained Balance ThresholdThis threshold looks at your unexplained balance (the ending balance or activity of your account less and reconciliation items) on the account and compares it to your unexplained balance threshold.
+Unexplained Balance ThresholdThis threshold compares your unexplained balance from the grouping to your "Unexplained Balance Threshold".
 If the unexplained balance is below the threshold, the accounts are marked as auto-reconciled.

 Subsidiary Subtab